 The Georgia Board for Physician Workforce administers state appropriated funds for accredited Family Medicine Residency Programs.
 Funds are distributed based on a capitation formula and go to offset the cost of training family physicians for Georgia.
 Since its creation, the GBPW has played a key role in increasing the number of Family Medicine Residency Programs from four to ten.
-Over the last five years, 65% of the graduates from Georgia's Family Medicine Programs have remained in-state.
-The map on page 11 shows where these graduates are practicing.
+Over the last five years, approximately 65% of the graduates from Georgia's Family Medicine Programs have remained in-state.

-In FY 2009, funding was provided for a total of 203 family medicine residents.
-The annual capitation rate was \$21,175 per resident.
+In FY 2010, funding was provided for a total of 197 family medicine residents.
+The annual capitation rate was \$20,260 per resident.